jundalisay/superb/content/en/research/benham/palmistry/part-2/chapter-06d.md

 ---
-title: "Vacillating People"
+title: "Defects of the Head Line"
-heading: "Chapter 6c"
+heading: "Chapter 6d"
 weight: 32
 image: "/photos/objects/hand.jpg"
-description: "Sometimes the line of Head rises inside the line of Life on the lower Mount of Mars, and, after crossing the Life line, winds its way across the hand"
+description: "A downward deflection of the Head line can reveal when a person will be impressed with psychic phenomena and spiritism"
 author: William Benham
 ---